Russian missile barrage slams into cities across Ukraine

-KYIV, Ukraine (AP) — Russia unleashed “a massive rocket attack” that hit critical infrastructure and residential buildings in 10 regions of Ukraine, the country’s president said Thursday, with officials reporting at least six deaths in the largest such nighttime attack in three weeks.
+KYIV, Ukraine (AP) — Russia launched a massive barrage of missiles and drones that hit residential buildings and critical infrastructure across Ukraine on Thursday, killing six people, leaving hundreds of thousands without heat or electricity, and knocking a nuclear plant off the power grid for hours.
+It was the largest such attack in three weeks.

-President Volodymyr Zelenskyy said the barrage that came while many people slept and knocked out power in cities across the country was an attempt by Moscow “to intimidate Ukrainians again.”
+Air raid sirens wailed through the night, as the attacks targeted a wide swath of the country, including in western Ukraine, which is far from the front lines.
+President Volodymyr Zelenskyy said the barrage that came while many people slept was an attempt by Moscow “to intimidate Ukrainians again.”

-“The occupiers can only terrorize civilians.
-That’s all they can do,” Zelenskyy said in an online statement.

-Overall, Russia launched 81 missiles and eight exploding Shahed drones Thursday, according to Ukraine’s chief commander of the armed forces, Valerii Zaluzhnyi.
-Thirty-four cruise missiles were intercepted, as were four drones, he said.

-The Russian defense ministry said the attacks were in retaliation for an alleged incursion into the Bryansk region of western Russia a week earlier by what Moscow claimed were Ukrainian saboteurs.
-Ukraine denied the claim and warned that Moscow could use the allegations to justify stepping up its own attacks.
+The Russian Defense Ministry said the strikes were in retaliation for a recent incursion into the Bryansk region of western Russia by what Moscow claimed were Ukrainian saboteurs.
+Ukraine denied the claim and warned that Moscow could use the allegations to justify stepping up its own assaults.

+Overall, Russia launched 81 missiles and eight exploding Iranian-made Shahed drones Thursday, according to Ukraine’s chief commander of the armed forces, Valerii Zaluzhnyi.
+Thirty-four missiles were intercepted, as were four drones, he said.

+Among the weapons were six hypersonic Kinzhal cruise missiles, Ukrainian air force spokesman Yurii Ihnat said.

-The Russian defense ministry said Thursday’s “massive retaliation” hit military and industrial targets in Ukraine “as well as the energy facilities that supply them.”
+The Russian Defense Ministry said the barrage hit military and industrial targets in Ukraine “as well as the energy facilities that supply them.”

-Private electricity operator DTEK reported that three of its power stations had been hit, causing severe damage and bringing preventive emergency power cuts in the Kyiv, Dnipropetrovsk, Donetsk and Odesa regions.

-The strikes left almost half of consumers in Kyiv without heating, with temperatures at around 9 C (48 F).
-Kharkiv, Ukraine’s second-largest city, was left without running water, heating, trams and trolleybuses after 15 missiles hit the region, mayor Ihor Terekhov told the Ukrainian public broadcaster.
+Nearly half of households in the capital of Kyiv were without heat, as were many in Kharkiv, Ukraine's second-largest city, where the water was also cut on a day the low was expected to be around freezing, according to local officials.

 Around 150,000 households were left without power in Ukraine’s northwestern Zhytomyr region.
 In the southern port of Odesa, emergency blackouts occurred due to damaged power lines.

+Viktor Bukhta, a 57-year-old resident of Kyiv’s Sviatoshynski district, where officials said three people were wounded, said a missile landed nearby in the early morning.

+“We went into the yard.
+People were injured,” he said.
+“Then the cars caught fire.
+We tried to extinguish them with car fire extinguishers.
+And I got a little burned.”

-In southern Ukraine, the Zaporizhzhia Nuclear Power Plant, which is occupied by Russian forces, lost power as a result of the missile attacks, according to nuclear state operator Energoatom.
+As a result of the attack, the Zaporizhzhia Nuclear Power Plant, which is occupied by Russian forces, had to switch to diesel generators, according to nuclear state operator Energoatom.
+Hours later, Ukraine’s power grid operator Ukrenergo said the plant was reconnected to the grid.

+The diesel generators can run the station for 10 days, but the frequent shutdowns have raised fears about the possibility of a catastrophe at Zaporizhzhia.

-The head of the U.N. nuclear watchdog expressed alarm at the latest blackout, saying he was “astonished by the complacency” of members of the organization he leads, the International Atomic Energy Agency.
+The head of the U.N. nuclear watchdog said he was “astonished by the complacency” of members of the organization he leads, the International Atomic Energy Agency.

 “What are we doing to prevent this happening?
-We are the IAEA, we are meant to care about nuclear safety,” IAEA Director-General Rafael Mariano Grossi told its board of directors in a meeting Thursday, according to an IAEA statement.
+We are the IAEA, we are meant to care about nuclear safety,” Director-General Rafael Mariano Grossi told its board of directors in a meeting Thursday, according to a statement from the organization.

 “Each time we are rolling a dice,” he said.
 “And if we allow this to continue time after time, then one day our luck will run out.”